schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step1.rst.txt

 Open Step 1 on the |reeborg_environment|.

-Give Reeborg the appropriate instructions to make him return home!
+Give Reeborg the appropriate instructions to make it return home!

 .. |reeborg_environment| raw:: html